-DAPlink and the USB interface
+DAPLink and the USB interface

-the DAPLink software running on the USB interface chip for the micro:bit provides the drag and drop programming and debugging features that make the micro:bit so easy to use.
+The DAPLink software running on the USB interface chip for the micro:bit provides the drag and drop programming and debugging features that make the micro:bit so easy to use.

 Target and Interface MCUs

-One of the coolest features of the micro:bit is the way that it presents itself as a USB disk when it is connected over USB, and can be programmed through this interface without the need to install any drivers.
+The micro:bit presents itself as a USB disk when it is connected over USB, and can be programmed through this drive without the need to install any drivers.
+This makes it easier to use as a beginner.
 Furthermore, no matter what code you run on your micro:bit, or how you manage to crash the device, you can always still put a new program on using the USB connection.This is made possible by having a separate ‘interface chip’ or ‘interface MCU’ on the micro:bit dedicated to USB connections, programming and debugging.

-On the micro:bit, that chip is a Freescale KL26Z.
-The chip that developers’ code runs on, and that all the peripherals are connected to (the nRF51822) is called the ‘target MCU’.
+The chip that developers’ code runs on, and that all the peripherals are connected to is called the ‘target MCU’.
 See the Hardware page and the schematic for more details about how these two devices are connected.

-- Serial Wire Debug (SWD) for programming the target MCU
+Serial Wire Debug (SWD) for programming the target MCU.

-- UART for sending messages between the two devices.
+UART for sending messages between the two devices.
 In practice, the UART from the target MCU is passed through directly to the PC over USB.

 On the reference design the interface circuit is clearly separated from the main micro:bit circuits so that you can do the following things: